vb-ee/MAN-ml-project/README.md

 This project aims to build the best performing model for predicting the amplitudes for MAN company's truck engines.
 The dataset consists of 88 features and approximately 27 thousand rows.
 Please note that the data is confidential and cannot be publicly distributed, so only the implementation details are presented in this Jupyter Notebook.

-## All the necessary libraries are included in the `requirements.txt` file.
-To install them run:

-`pip install -r requirements.txt`

 ## Data Preprocessing

 To ensure data integrity, the dataset was split into a 70-30 train-test split before processing and feature selection to avoid data leakage and keep the test dataset unseed.
 The following preprocessing steps were performed: